zooniverse/front-end-monorepo/packages/lib-panoptes-js/docs/projects.md

 **Arguments**

 - params _(object)_ - An object that should include the project's slug _(string)_ or the project's id _(string)_ and optionally additional query params.
-If the slug is undefined and in a browser environment, the get request uses the window's location pathname and transforms it to the correct format.
-Slug param is optional if in browser, but the slug or the project id is required in node.js.
+Also can take an authorization _(string)_ property that must be set to a string including type and token, i.e. `{ authorization: 'Bearer 12345' }`.
+This helper method uses a private internal function to get the project slug if the location pathname, like `'projects/zooniverse/gravity-spy'` is passed in as the slug into the request call.

 **Returns**